makrai/notes/butt06-case.md

   * Uniqueness: A predicate has =<1 [+HR] role (the subject) and =<1 [+LR] role
   * Unification: Associated feature matrices must be unifiable
-  * Specificity (Blocking, ‘Elsewhere’): Specific rules and morphemes block general rules and morphemes in the shared contexts.
+  * Specificity (Blocking, ‘Elsewhere’): Specific rules and morphemes block general rules and morphemes in the shared contexts
     * a version of the more general Elsewhere Principle familiar from phonology
-    * ultimately based on Pānini’s grammar of Sanskrit (Kiparsky 1973).
+    * ultimately based on Pānini’s grammar of Sanskrit (Kiparsky 1973)
     * allows language or construction specific information to apply before general or universal principle